poppadum/dynquee/README.md

 ## Usage
 Most settings can be configured in the config file [`digimarquee.config.txt`](digimarquee.config.txt).

-For each [EmulationStation][emulationstation] action, the config file defines a search precedence rule: an ordered list of where to search for media (called `chunks` - must be a better name for this).
+For each [EmulationStation][emulationstation] action, the config file defines a search precedence rule: an ordered list of search terms indicting where to search for media files.

-If no files match a search chunk *digimarquee* moves on to next chunk.
+If no files match a search term *digimarquee* moves on to the next term.
 That way you can specify which media files to show in order of priority.

 For example, when an arcade game is launched, we can get *digimarquee* to:
-1. search for the game's marquee
+1. search for the game's marquee image
-1. if not found, search for the game's publisher's banner
+1. if not found, search for the game publisher's banner
 1. if not found, search for a generic arcade banner

-For full details please see the `[media]` section of the config file [`digimarquee.config.txt`](digimarquee.config.txt)
+For full details please see the comments in the `[media]` section of the config file [`digimarquee.config.txt`](digimarquee.config.txt).

+All media files that match a successful search term are displayed in a random order as a slideshow that loops continuously.
+How long each image or video is shown can be adjusted in the `[slideshow]` section of the config file.

 ### Filename Matching